What’s included in the 4 week TEFL Toulouse course?

 - Regional and international variations of English

+Teaching isn’t just lecturing about grammar and phonology.
 Other theory sessions include:

-- How to present language in context
+- How to present new language in context

-- Teaching English grammar and vocabulary
+- Teaching grammar

 - Improving your students’ speaking skills